 Letter from the Chair of the Remuneration Committee

 Going forward, the Remuneration Committee will continue to regularly review the remuneration system to ensure that it is still fit-for-purpose in the evolving context in which the company operates.
-The Remuneration report provides detailed information on our remuneration system and on the remuneration awarded in 2021 to the Corporate Executive Committee and the Board of Directors and will be submitted to the shareholders at the Annual General Meeting on 11 May 2022 for a non-binding consultative vote.
+The Remuneration report provides detailed information on our remuneration system and the remuneration awarded in 2022 to the Corporate Executive Committee and the Board of Directors and will be submitted to the shareholders at the Annual General Meeting on 3 May 2023 for a non-binding consultative vote.

 We would like to thank our employees for their commitment and hard work, and you, dear shareholders, for your trust.